World Fellowship Center: Programs and offerings

-The current weekly program typically features guest lecturers weekday mornings and evenings, a cookout Thursday evening, a talent show Friday night, musical and/or dance venues Saturday night, a luncheon featuring a Thanksgiving-style turkey dinner every Sunday afternoon, and a leftover smorgasbord Sunday night.
-Breakfast and the Sunday evening smorgasbord are served buffet-style, while every other meal is served by dining crew.
-Options of vegetarian, vegan and/or gluten-free (as well as other dietary restrictions/special needs) are available upon request.
+The current weekly program typically features guest lecturers weekday mornings and evenings, book club readings and discussions every Tuesday afternoon, campfires with smores every Wednesday night, cookouts on Thursday evening, a talent show Friday night, musical and/or dance venues Saturday night, a luncheon featuring a Thanksgiving-style turkey dinner every Sunday afternoon, and a leftover smorgasbord Sunday night.
+Options of vegetarian, vegan and/or gluten-free (as well as other dietary restrictions/special needs) meals are available upon request.
 Most salad greens come directly from the gardens, and bread and other baked goods are baked daily in the kitchen.
-The rest of the food is delivered weekly by various corporate distributors, though there has been an effort to have more food purchased locally, and in years past some of the turkeys prepared for the Sunday luncheon were raised in nearby farms.
+The rest of the food is delivered weekly by various corporate distributors (mostly Sysco), though there has been an effort to have more food purchased locally; and in years past some of the turkeys prepared for the Sunday luncheon were raised in nearby farms.
 While no alcohol is sold on site, guests and staff alike who are of legal age are free to consume alcoholic beverages (purchased externally) at their own discretion.
-Several copies of the New York Times and a few copies of the Boston Globe are available daily for purchase on site as well.
 Snacks are sold each weeknight and ice cream on weekend nights.
 Quiet hours are enforced between 11 PM and 7 AM in the buildings where guests stay.
-Each morning at breakfast, announcements are made by directors regarding the daily weather forecast as well as the upcoming program.
-Every week on Sunday evening the current theme for the week is introduced by the directors.
-Usually the weekly theme pertains to political issues, identity politics, environmentalism, racism and/or race relations, or other causes related to peace and social justice; a few weeks are devoted to musical venues, soccer, Capoeira, or other non-political topics.
-In the past, nature walks were offered on a weekly basis; currently there are cycling and hiking expeditions offered nearly every day.
+Each morning at breakfast, announcements are made by the directors regarding the daily weather forecast as well as the upcoming program.
+Most weekly themes pertain to political issues, identity politics, environmentalism, human rights issues, police abolition and/or accountability, racism and/or race relations, or other causes pertaining to peace and social justice causes; a few weeks are devoted to musical venues, soccer, Capoeira Angola, or other non-political topics.
+Since 2023, at least one weekend has featured a 'bio-blitz', whereby local/regional ecologists and mycologists give tours of the site, identifying the numerous plants and fungi on site.